 are accessible by clicking on the navigation tabs above:

-section provides a brief introduction to the training module,
+brief introduction to the training module, instructions and

-read through completely for accurate and optimal use of the
+should be read through completely for accurate and optimal use

 section is composed of illustrative graphics and narrative text.